 If you present something for acceptance or rejection, you proffer it.
-Say your mom is under so much stress she forgets her own birthday.
-You may want to proffer her some advice, like, "Quit that job."
+If your best friend is really struggling with her math homework, you might want to proffer her some advice — like suggesting that she get a tutor.

 What's the difference between proffer and offer?
 If you say you proffered something to a friend, it suggests a spirit of generosity and it signals that your friend was welcome to accept or reject it as he saw fit.
 In other words, proffer is usually a little more polite than offer.
 To remember this, think of the following equation: p[oliteness] + offer = proffer.